-STAFF COMMUNICATION PLAN: All staff are required to have e-mail.
+STAFF COMMUNICATION PLAN:

 E-mail will be the primary tool to get information disseminated quickly to all staff.
+Staff will be provided a school email account.
 You must use BIE, State, or ohitika.com as your primary school e-mail.
 Supervisors will create distribution lists for appropriate groupings of staff.
 Staff Meetings will also be utilized to provide direct information to staff.
 In emergency situations the Staff Listing on the school automated system will be utilized to automatically dial all staff contact phone numbers.

-ENERGY CONSERVATION STATEMENT: Staff will shut the lights off in all rooms in the school that are not in use.
+ENERGY CONSERVATION STATEMENT:

+Staff will shut the lights off in all rooms in the school that are not in use.